Advertiser Disclosure

 This is especially true if you can pair your redemption with a Travel Together Ticket, which is earned by spending on a British Airways co-branded credit card.

 It’s not an upgrade voucher but rather a buy-one-get-one-free award ticket.
-Once earned, the Travel Together Ticket will allow you to take a companion on any British Airways mainline flight originating in and returning to the U.S. that you’ve booked with miles.
+Once earned, the Travel Together Ticket allows you to take a companion on any British Airways, Iberia, or Aer Lingus flight originating anywhere in the world that you’ve booked with Avios.
+The companion is booked in the same class as the original ticket (yes, even first!) and will only need to pay taxes, fees, and carrier charges.

 Need help booking?
 Read our in-depth guide on booking British Airways first class or business class using points.